jingchenchen/jingchenchen.github.io/_pages/about.md

 Short Bio
 ======
 I currently hold the position of Zhaohui Research Fellow with Special Appointment at Zhejiang University of Technology.
 I was a postdoctoral research fellow of Zhejiang University, working with Prof. [Chunhua Shen](https://cshen.github.io/) and Prof. [Hao Chen](https://stan-haochen.github.io/).
-I received my Ph.D. degree of Beijing Institute of Technology (BIT), advised by Prof. [Yuwei Wu](https://sites.google.com/site/wuyuweibit/) and Prof. [Yunde Jia](https://scholar.google.com/citations?user=Sl6TV7gAAAAJ&hl=en).
+In 2022, I received my Ph.D. degree of Beijing Institute of Technology (BIT), advised by Prof. [Yuwei Wu](https://sites.google.com/site/wuyuweibit/) and Prof. [Yunde Jia](https://scholar.google.com/citations?user=Sl6TV7gAAAAJ&hl=en).
 I also collaborate with Prof. [Qi Wu](http://www.qi-wu.me/) of the University of Adelaide.
 Prior to the Ph.D. study, I received the B.S. degree in computer science in 2016 from the BIT.
 My research area lies at the intersection of computer vision and natural language processing.

 Recent Publications